CarliJoy/intersection_examples/specification.rst

 TypedDicts
 ----------

-If multiple TypedDicts are given within an Intersection, their attributes shall be handled as described with ``Protocol`` attributes.
+If multiple TypedDicts are given within an intersection, their attributes shall be handled as described with ``Protocol`` attributes.

 ::